-Ian Williams is a Managing Director of EPIC.
+Ian Williams is a Managing Director at EPE.
 He was previously a Partner at Lyceum Capital Partners LLP, responsible for deal origination and engagement, with a primary focus on the business services and software sectors, as well as financial services, education and health sectors.
-Prior to Lyceum, Ian was a Director at Arbuthnot Securities, involved in IPOs, secondary fund raisings and M&A, focused on the support services, healthcare, transport & IT sectors.
-Ian started his career at Hambros Bank in the M&A team.
+Prior to Lyceum, Ian was a Director at Arbuthnot Securities, involved in transactions including IPOs, secondary fund raisings and M&A, focusing on the support services, healthcare, transport & IT sectors.
 Ian read Politics and Economics at the University of Bristol.